 And so, we come to the reality of the second case, where developers are on their own in the fight with all kinds of online threats outside Safari.
 Here, only DNS blocking (pages’domain name blocking).
 What that means is this: we can block the whole internet page domain, e.g. ads.google.com, that is the source of unwanted elements on the websites.
 But, if the domain does contain some information that is useful to us, it will result in us not seeing it along with the blocked annoyances.
 Also, we can’t use things such as beautifying scripts, that can not only remove the element but also get rid of the blank space that remains on the page from it.
 Furthermore, some advanced websites can’t be filtered at all, since their commercials, banners etc. come from the same domain and/or use high-level anti-adblock scripts.

 To make things worse, about a year ago, Apple suddenly redefined its’ approach and policy regarding system-wide blocking of ads and elements in iOS devices by adblocker-apps.
 When asked what caused the sudden change in the take on matters, Apple’s reply was somewhat ambiguous: “This is not a new guideline.
 We have never allowed apps on the App Store that are designed to interfere with the performance or capabilities of other apps.”
 And so, things that were done with significant effort even before, now became unacceptable from Apple’s point of view, causing additional difficulties for developers.
-Now they can’t update their apps because it became impossible to pass the reviewing process without removing the system-wide filtering fucntionality.

 We at AdGuard try our best to make the internet a safer and cleaner place, free of aggressive marketing and personal data theft.
 We’ve put years of work and dedication into making adblocking products and can firmly say that we provide one of the most advanced and transparent solutions available.
 The choice is all yours, we just want to point out what AdGuard and AdGuard Pro for iOS can do to help you clear unwanted ads and trackers, considering the problems we mentioned above.

-The Pro version includes system-wide adblocking features, so you can use DNS blocking:
+Advanced apps include system-wide adblocking features, so you can use DNS blocking:

 to get rid of ads as much as it is technically possible in apps outside of Safari;